dimentox/Log-Log4perl-Appender-Graylog/README.md

 # DESCRIPTION

 This is a simple appender for writing to a graylog server.

-It relies on [IO::Socket::INET](https://metacpan.org/pod/IO::Socket::INET).
-[Log::GELF::Util](https://metacpan.org/pod/Log::GELF::Util).
+    It relies on L<IO::Socket::INET>.
+L<Log::GELF::Util>.
 This sends in the 1.1 format.

 # CONFIG

        log4perl.appender.SERVER          = Log::Log4perl::Appender::Graylog
        log4perl.appender.SERVER.layout = NoopLayout
-    log4perl.appender.SERVER.PeerAddr = &lt;ip>
+       log4perl.appender.SERVER.PeerAddr = <ip>
        log4perl.appender.SERVER.PeerPort = 12201
        log4perl.appender.SERVER.Gzip    = 1
        log4perl.appender.SERVER.Chunked = <0|lan|wan>

            layout This needs to be NoopLayout as we do not want any special formatting.
            Gzip Accepts an integer specifying if to compress the message.
            Chunked Accepts an integer specifying the chunk size or the special string values lan or wan corresponding to 8154 or 1420 respectively.

 # EXAMPLE